-UPDATE: We now only receive water into our tank from the city 3 days a week (Monday, Wednesday, Friday) and at extremely variable times (sometimes 8am, sometimes 9pm, welcome to Mexico).
-We’ve got to budget accordingly and make sure Sunday isn’t both a sweaty exercise day (requiring hair washing) AND laundry day… lest we wake up on Monday without water to wash our hands, let alone take a pre-work shower (which apparently IS a thing, and an essential one, according to my husband at least).
+In Puebla there was a long stretch where we only received water into our tank from the city 3 days a week (Monday, Wednesday, Friday) and at extremely variable times (sometimes 8am, sometimes 9pm, welcome to Mexico).
+We had to budget accordingly and made sure Sunday wasn’t both a sweaty exercise day (requiring hair washing) AND laundry day… lest we wake up on Monday without water to wash our hands, let alone take a pre-workout shower (which apparently IS a thing, and an essential one, according to my husband at least).

 Downside of Expat Life in Mexico: Gas isn’t certain either.